Microsoft-Web/HOL-MVC4Fundamentals/HOL.md

 - How to add a layout master page to setup a template for common HTML content, a StyleSheet to enhance the look and feel and a View template to display HTML content

-- How to use the ViewModel pattern for passing properties to the View template for them to display dynamic information
+- How to use the ViewModel pattern for passing properties to the View template to display dynamic information

 - How to use parameters passed to Controllers in the View template